mcyph/speedysvc/README.rst

     breaking changes to the API.

 This module for python 3.6+ on Linux allows separating bigger, more complex applications into smaller components (microservices).

+For example, you could have a text-to-speech service, a fulltext service, a machine learning-based part-of-speech tagger..just about any kind of software service you could think of that makes sense in a client-server setup.
+Each service is started separately in individual processes and has individual logs so as to be able to track down events and errors without being overwhelmed with too much information.

-Services can have multiple worker processes, optionally scaling up or down depending on CPU usage.
-This works around limitations of python's `Global Interpreter Lock`_, which normally restricts applications from using more than a single CPU core.
+In order to work around limitations of python's `Global Interpreter Lock`_, which normally restricts applications from using more than a single CPU core, services can have multiple worker processes.
+They optionally can create more or reduce worker processes as needed, depending on CPU usage.
+This helps to make sure server resources are more effectively utilised.

 Unlike other similar modules for client-server communication (which typically use sockets or HTTP REST), this module uses local shared memory, which typically performs around 5-20 times faster with much lower latency.
 Speedysvc servers can also be remotely communicated with using TCP sockets, using a fast and efficient protocol that optionally compresses traffic with snappy_/zlib.